 Read the handbook thoroughly and prepare a list of questions for Pre-Departure Orientation.
 It is recommended to share your handbook with your guests coming with you to orientation.

-READ the Study Abroad Handbook and the Health and Safety Abroad webpages in their entirety and prepare questions before the study abroad orientation.
+READ the Study Abroad Handbook and the Health and Safety Abroad website in their entirety and prepare questions before the study abroad orientation.

-SHARE a copy of the handbook with any person involved in the decision making process for your study abroad experience.
-They should have a copy of the handbook, regardless of whether or not they will be attending the Pre-Departure Orientation.
-Many questions can be answered by reading the handbook and by reviewing the information on this website.
+SHARE the resources with any person involved in the decision making process for your study abroad experience.
+Many questions can be answered by reviewing these resources and others on our website.